segasai/q3c/README.md

 - q3c_ipixcenter(ra, dec, bits) -- returns the ipix value of the pixel center at certain pixel depth covering the specified (ra,dec)

+- q3c_in_poly(ra, dec, poly) -- returns true/false if point is inside a polygon.
+This function will not use the index.

 - q3c_version() -- returns the version of Q3C that is installed